ginnikhanna/Development/Probability/readme.md

 It has the potential to answer questions such as :

-A. Is the coin fair or not ?
+1. Is the coin fair or not ?
 In this case, actually the coin can be flipped multiple times and the probability of occurence of heads on each flip can be recorded.
 If the outcome is anything other than close to 0 for a coin flipped 1000 times, it can be safely concluded that the coin is unfair.

-B. Is the team going to win 5 games in a row ?
+2. Is the team going to win 5 games in a row ?

-C. Can the couple get 5 boys in a row ?
+3. Can the couple get 5 boys in a row ?

-D. In a manufacturing firm, what is the probability that all the 100 manufactured bulbs are defective.
+4. In a manufacturing firm, what is the probability that all the 100 manufactured bulbs are defective.

 It has two requirements: